 What can you make ahead?

 For example, things like homemade cranberry sauce or stuffed sweet potatoes can be made weeks ahead and frozen—to be thawed and/or reheated that afternoon.
-Then there are things like mashed potatoes and certain veggie sides that can be made a day or two ahead and happily live in the fridge until they're ready to be reheated.
+Then there are things like mashed potatoes and certain veggie sides that can be made a day or two ahead and kept safely in the fridge until they're ready to be reheated..

-In some cases, you may only find yourself cooking the turkey and stuffing—and reheating everything else on Thanksgiving.
+In some cases, you may only find yourself cooking the turkey and stuffing early—and reheating everything else on Thanksgiving.
 Yahoo!
 You've gained extra time to mingle, mix drinks and socialize!